What is Video Resolution? What are its Applications?

 - Color Depth – Displayed as the number of bits that demonstrate the color of the specified pixel.

 - Bit Control Mode – A macroblock regulates the number of bits for a given frame.

 How should consumers go about choosing a particular video resolution?

 As there are so many factors that determine the quality of a given video recording, choosing a particular resolution will be largely dependent on the goals of the project at hand.
-For instance, a consumer looking to record a video for recreational or educational use could likely get away with rendering a video in a lower quality, as the goals of such projects would likely not necessitate the need for a higher quality resolution.
-Alternatively, a professional looking to edit a video for occupational purposes such as a pitching a T.V. pilot to a recording studio would likely desire to record their video using the highest resolution as possible, as they would like the recording studio in question to view their work with a certain level of clarity and preciseness.
-Irrespective of a consumers particular needs in regards to video resolution, advancements to video editing technology have allowed for solutions to be developed at every skill level, from expert to novice.
+For instance, a consumer looking to record a video for recreational or educational use could likely get away with rendering a video of a lower quality, as the goals of such projects would likely not necessitate the need for a higher quality resolution.
+Alternatively, a professional looking to edit a video for occupational purposes such as a pitching a T.V. pilot to a recording studio would likely desire to record their video using the highest resolution possible, as they would like the recording studio in question to view their work with a certain level of clarity and preciseness.
+Irrespective of a consumer’s particular needs in regards to video resolution, advancements in video editing technology have allowed for solutions to be developed at every skill level, from expert to novice.